ayushgun/website/posts/markdown/the_elegance_of_object-oriented_programming.md

 > June 29, 2023

 Last summer, I was building a learning management system for my non-profit tutoring startup, [LearnForsyth](https://learnforsyth.org).
-Initially, the project was small and, like many lazy developers, I thought it would be fine to take a procedural approach.
+Initially, the project was small and, like many developers, I thought it would be fine to take a procedural approach.
 However, as the codebase grew, I faced difficulties in managing the relationships between workspaces, students, and tutors.
 When I decided to channel my inner [CS 2340](https://gt-student-wiki.org/mediawiki/index.php/CS_2340) and follow the OOP paradigm by refactoring the code into classes and objects, the structure became much clearer and the codebase more maintainable, which was a game-changer for the project.

 Before delving into why I prefer OOP, let's briefly touch upon Functional Programming (FP).
 FP is a paradigm where the process of computation is treated as the evaluation of mathematical functions and avoids changing state and mutable data.
 Here's an example in Haskell, a purely functional language: